 - Property taxes can be paid online, through your bank online, or the Finance Department at Langley City Hall.
 Other departments within Langley City Hall, will continue to operate, but public access will continue to be restricted until further notice.
 The public is asked to make an appointment for services from the other departments by calling 604.514.2800 or emailing email@example.com.

 - Bylaw and parking enforcement have resumed.
 The Bylaw Department has no authority to enforce COVID-19 compliance.
 To submit a complaint please contact Fraser Health.
-Parking disputes must be submitting in writing; parking dispute forms will be available at the north entrance.
-Bylaw staff are available by email, phone or by appointment.
+Parking disputes must be submitted in writing; parking dispute forms will be available at the bylaw office.
+Bylaw staff are available by email, online, phone or by appointment.